-Below, figures can be found concerning the nature of the client contacts at the Legal Services Counters.
+The Counter's receptionist welcomes the clients in the open waiting area and helps them to find their way to the various sources of legal information.
+In the waiting area, computer terminals are available with references to documentation on a large variety of legal matters.
+The legal advisers Counters.
 In 2008 the Counters attended to 644,653 contacts.
 The majority of services are provided by telephone (see Table 5).
 Because the Legal Services Counters are a fairly new facility, the figures of 2007 and 2008 do not easily compare to those of the previous years.